All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Tofu made with calcium sulfate (250 to 400 mg per half cup)

-If food alone does not meet the 1,000 to 1,200 mg daily target, add a calcium citrate supplement.
+If food alone doesn't meet the 1,000 to 1,200 mg daily target, add a calcium citrate supplement.
 Calcium citrate is preferred over calcium carbonate because it absorbs well regardless of stomach acid levels, which matters since Ozempic alters gastric function.
 Calcium sources for Ozempic patients

 Make Weight-Bearing Exercise a Habit

-Exercise that loads your skeleton is essential.
+Exercise that loads your skeleton is important.
 A well-rounded bone protection program includes:

 • 30 minutes of walking or jogging 5 days per week